 Addressing these issues from a variety of perspectives, our panelists will be:

 - Boise Police Chief William (Bill) Bones.
-Chief Bones is a 20 plus year veteran of the Boise police force.
+Chief Bones is a 20+ year veteran of the Boise police force.
 He was appointed Chief effective February 1, 2015 by Mayor Bieter.
-Chief Bones created the position of mental health coordinator in his first year as Chief and has implemented Crisis Intervention Teams (CIT) within the Boise Police Department.
+Chief Bones created the position of mental health coordinator in his first year as Chief and has implemented Crisis Intervention Teams (CIT) within Boise Police Department.

-- Ross Edmunds, MSW, Administrator, Division of Behavioral Health, Idaho Dept. of Health & Welfare.
-Mr. Edmunds has 20 plus years of experience in mental health services both as a clinician and administrator.
-As Administration of the Division of Behavioral for IDHW, he oversees operations for the State of Idaho behavioral health system including adult mental health and substance abuse services.
+- Ross Edmunds, MSW, Administrator, Division of Behavioral Health, Idaho Dept. of Health & Welfare (IDHW).
+Mr. Edmunds has more than 20 years of experience in mental health services both as a clinician and administrator for the Division of Behavioral Health.
+He oversees operations of Idaho’s behavioral health system, including adult mental health and substance abuse services.

-- Dawn Rae, BS, NREMT-P, Ada County Paramedics.
-Ms. Rae has been with Ada County Paramedics since 2003.
-She currently holds the position of community paramedic.
-She helped develop the Psychiatric Emergency Team (PET).
-The team partners a community paramedic with a IDHW mobile crisis clinician.
-PET responds along with Ada County’s law enforcement agencies to a variety of 911 calls involving citizens experiencing a mental health crisis.
-The goal of the PET team is to determine the best outcome for the individual in crisis.
+- Dawn Rae, BS, NREMT-P, has been with Ada County Paramedics since 2003.
+Ms. Rae currently holds the position of community paramedic.
+She helped develop the Psychiatric Emergency Team (PET), which partners a community paramedic with an IDHW mobile-crisis clinician.
+PETs respond along with Ada County’s law enforcement agencies to a variety of 911 calls involving citizens experiencing a mental health crisis.
+The PET team works to help determine the best outcome for an individual in crisis.

 Members, be sure to log in to your account when registering in order to receive the discounted member rate.
 The discount will be applied as you check out.

-Special Thanks to our Forum Sponsor St. Luke's Health Systems
+Special Thanks to our Forum Sponsors St. Luke's Health Systems and Optum Idaho.